usutradhar/quantify-infrastructure/README.md

 # quantify-infrastructure
-Quantifying the residential builtup volume and local roadways in the U.S. cities in terms of volume / length
+This project quantifies the residential built up volume and loacl roadway length for U.S. cities and project upto 2100 to measure the infrastructure burden.
+The data and analysis for the project is organized as follows:

 ```bash
 project_QI/